-#ToteChallenge: Students investigate the problems caused by plastic shopping bags, then propose solutions they can take to address the problems.
-They brainstorm uses for plastic bags and design a reusable shopping tote out of an old T-shirt using engineering, problem-solving, creativity, and communication.
-They take action for the common good by using and sharing their homemade totes and by educating the community about problems and solutions to the plastic bag crisis.
+Young people investigate the problems caused by plastic shopping bags, then propose solutions to address the problems.
+This lesson prompts teams to design a reusable shopping tote out of an old T-shirt using engineering, problem-solving, creativity, and communication.
+They take action for the common good by using and sharing their project and by educating the community about problems and solutions to the plastic bag crisis.